handsontable/handsontable/docs/content/guides/cell-features/disabled-cells.md

 ## Read-only cells vs. non-editable cells

+Read-only cells:
+- Don't permit the drag-to-fill functionality.
+- Can't be changed by the [`populateFromArray()`](@/api/core.md#populatefromarray) method.

 Non-editable cells behave like any other cells apart from preventing you from manually changing their values.
 You are still able to copy-paste or drag-to-fill the data.
 There is no additional CSS class added.
-Read-only cells do not permit the drag-to-fill functionality.

 ## Non-editable columns